 - The fatty deposits could be referred to as pinguecula.

 - These fatty deposits will often occur near the cornea.
 The deposits appear yellow and thick though these could also look whitish.

 Occasionally fat deposits may be seen on the eyelids,

 - The fatty deposits found at the eyelids are termed xanthelasmas.
-These are flat and are white to yellow in color.

 - These fat deposits are not harmful.
 Also, these do not cause blindness and other complications in the eyes.